-DJ Hill is a freelance writer, photographer, poet, and mixed media/collage artist.
-Her work has appeared in Maple Grove, Route 66, Southwest Metro, St. Croix Valley, St. Louis Park, and White Bear Lake Magazines; The Atrium, Daily Sentinel, Red Bird Chapbooks Weekly Read, Red Flag Poetry, The Rumpus, the poetry anthology A View from Here: Poetry to Help You Soar, Worcestershire Poet Laureate Remembrance Anthology, and JOMP21’s Dear Mr. President.
+DJ Hill is a freelance writer, photographer, poet, and mixed media artist.
+Her work has appeared in Maple Grove, Route 66, Southwest Metro, St. Croix Valley, St. Louis Park, and White Bear Lake Magazines; The Atrium, Daily Sentinel, Red Bird Chapbooks Weekly Read, Red Flag Poetry, and The Rumpus; and the the poetry anthology A View from Here: Poetry to Help You Soar, Worcestershire Poet Laureate Remembrance Anthology, and JOMP21’s Dear Mr. President.

 DJ’s collage and mixed media art have been included in exhibits at the R2 Gallery, Red Brick Center for the Arts, and other venues.
-Her first book of poetry, Homespun Mercies, will be published this summer and her poem ‘Harry’ will appear in the first edition of Gone Dogs this winter.
+Her poem “Harry” will appear in the first edition of Gone Dogs this winter.
+DJ lives and creates in Carbondale, Colorado.
+Homespun Mercies is her first book of poetry.

 NEWS & EVENTS: